 In fact, only 31% of employees are engaged in what they do at work, according to a global study in the 2011 Employee Engagement Report.

 So, what is employee engagement?
-An employee’s involvement with, commitment to, and satisfaction with their work.
+An employee’s involvement with, and commitment to, and satisfaction with their work.
 The Conference Board, a non-profit business membership organization, blended several research studies to describe employee engagement as “a heightened emotional connection that an employee feels for their organization, that influences them to exert greater discretionary effort to their work.”

 In his book, Intrinsic Motivation at Work: What Really Drives Employee Engagement, emeritus professor and researcher Kenneth Thomas describes rewards we get from work.
 Extrinsic rewards, so named because other people control their size and if they are granted, include financial rewards such as salary, raises, bonuses, and benefits.
 Intrinsic rewards come from within each of us as the psychological reward we get from doing a good job.

 “Today’s employees add value—innovating; problem solving and improvising to meet customers’ needs,” states Thomas, noting that engaged employees in this information age show initiative, choose to do things right, display competencies on the job and are committed to making a meaningful contribution to the organization.

 Engaged employees are enthusiastic, caring and committed.
 Engaged employees feel safe and secure to test new ideas.
 They feel respected and valued for their contributions.
 Engaged employees move the organization forward, believing they have a positive impact on the products and services of the organization.

 Engaged employees plan to stay for what they give while disengaged employees stay for what they get.

 Business outcomes — including retention, productivity, profitability, customer engagement, and safety — can usually be linked to highly (dis)engaged employees.

 At MolsonCoors, disengaged employees were five times more likely than engaged employees to have a safety incident and seven times more likely to have a lost-time safety incident.
 By strengthening employee engagement, the company saved $1,721,760 annually in safety costs.

 So what’s the key to creating a culture of highly engaged employees?